 Madelaine has appeared before the British Columbia Supreme Court and the British Columbia Provincial Court, as well as the Federal Court of Canada.
 She has also assisted with files in the British Columbia Court of Appeal and the Supreme Court of Canada.
-Her litigation experience includes developing litigation strategy, drafting pleadings, preparing lay and expert witnesses, reviewing extensive evidentiary records, and drafting closing arguments and trial factums.
+Her past practice includes developing litigation strategy, drafting pleadings, preparing lay and expert witnesses, reviewing extensive evidentiary records, and drafting closing arguments and factums (trial and appellate).

 Presentation: “Collective Rights under Canada’s Constitution”, Webinar for The Canadian Bar Association, June 6, 2018 (with Mark Power)